LDAP / Active Directory¶

 You can test the group mapping information by using the login test form, as it will display LDAP groups that the test user belongs to.
 Save the LDAP settings once you are satisfied with the results.

-Finally, in order to map LDAP groups into roles, you need to go to System -> Users -> LDAP group mapping.
-That page will load all available LDAP groups using the configuration you previously provided, and will allow you to select a Graylog role that defines the permissions that group will have inside Graylog.
+Finally, in order to map LDAP groups into roles, you need to go to System / Authentication / LDAP/Active Directory -> LDAP group mapping.
+This page will load all available LDAP groups using the configuration you previously provided, and will allow you to select a Graylog role which defines the permissions that group will have inside Graylog.